 Unfortunately, before these protections had a chance to go into effect March 1, 2021, the ordinance was stalled by a landlord lobby lawsuit against the city.
 We urged the City Council not to repeal this crucial ordinance, but our West Side representative, Councilmember Noecker, cast a decisive vote to repeal the ordinance that our neighbors fought so hard to win.

 Click here to learn more about S.A.F.E.
 Tenant Protections.

 The right to organize

 The Twin Cities is in the midst of a serious affordable housing crisis, and more than ever residents affected by rising rents and substandard living conditions need to come together to advocate for substantive change.
-If you feel fed up and ready to take action, you can organize your building and neighbors to demand better living conditions, whether that is requesting repairs from a landlord, beating back a rent hike, forming an tenant’s union, or working to pass rent stabilization and other affordable housing measures.
+If you feel fed up and ready to take action, you have the right to organize your building and neighbors to demand better living conditions.

 Together we are powerful!
 Join us!

 Click here to visit our Resources page, which includes housing resources like how to know your rights, organize a tenant's union, access housing services and legal services, and resources for landlords.